2008–09 Manchester United F.C. season

 The 2008–09 season was Manchester United's 17th season in the Premier League, and their 34th consecutive season in the top division of English football.
-After winning a third consecutive Premier League title for the second time to equal Liverpool's record of 18 league titles, United aimed to become the first team to retain the European Cup since Milan in 1990.
-They reached the final at the Stadio Olimpico in Rome on 27 May 2009, but were beaten 2–0 by Barcelona.
+The club won a third consecutive Premier League title for the second time to equal Liverpool's record of 18 league titles.
+United also reached the Champions League final, aiming to become the first team since Milan to defend the European Cup (and be the first team to do so in the Champions League era), but lost 2–0 to Barcelona.

-United started their season in August 2008 by winning the Community Shield.
-In December 2008, the club became the first English side to win the FIFA Club World Cup when they beat LDU Quito 1–0 in the final.
-Two months later, on 1 March 2009, the club added the 2008–09 League Cup to their trophy cabinet with a 4–1 penalty shootout win over Tottenham Hotspur after a goalless 120 minutes in the final.
+United started their season in August 2008 by winning the Community Shield, beating FA Cup winners Portsmouth on penalties after a goalless draw.
+As winners of the UEFA Champions League, they earned the right to play Zenit Saint Petersburg, the winners of the UEFA Cup, in the UEFA Super Cup, where they lost 2–1.
+They also qualified for the FIFA Club World Cup, entering at the semi-finals.
+The club went on to win the competition, becoming the first English side to do so after beating LDU Quito 1–0 in the final.
+Two months later, on 1 March 2009, the club added the 2008–09 League Cup to their trophy cabinet after beating title holders Tottenham Hotspur on penalties after a goalless 120 minutes in the final.

 United secured the Premier League title with a goalless draw at home to Arsenal on 16 May 2009.
 This made them the first team to win three consecutive English top flight titles on two occasions, having also done so between 1999 and 2001.

 This was Cristiano Ronaldo's final season with Manchester United before leaving for Real Madrid for a world record transfer fee in June 2009; he returned at the start of the 2021–22 season.